 Chemoreceptor genes are one of the most extensive and diverse multigene families in most vertebrate and non-vertebrate genomes (Sánchez-Gracia et al. 2011; Ibarra-Soria, M. Levitin, et al. 2014; Benton 2015; Bear et al. 2016).
 Yet, their precise role in key evolutionary processes such as adaptation and speciation remains largely unknown, although chemosensory processes have been identified as key players at the phenotypic level (Smadja and Butlin 2009).
-Comparative analyses have provided great insights into the role of OR or VR repertoire evolution in diversification and ecological adaptations (e.g. dietary specialisation (Hayden et al. 2014; Yohe et al. 2021); adaptation to different life-styles (Shi and Zhang 2007; Hayden et al. 2010; Khan et al. 2015; Jiao et al. 2019).
+Comparative analyses have provided great insights into the role of OR or VR repertoire evolution in diversification and ecological adaptations (e.g. dietary specialisation (Hayden et al. 2014; Yohe et al. 2021) or adaptation to different life-styles (Shi and Zhang 2007; Hayden et al. 2010; Khan et al. 2015; Jiao et al. 2019).
 At microevolutionary scales, studies are scarce due to the difficulty of analysing these gene families and linking their genetic variation to relevant adaptive phenotypes and selective regimes (but see (Smadja et al. 2012; Li et al. 2015; Poelstra et al. 2018; Auer et al. 2020).
 Our study provides one of the clearest and most detailed examples of the involvement of olfactory and vomeronasal receptors in the evolution of an adaptive behavioural trait, assortative mate choice, and how natural selection drives their genetic divergence.

 Our results indicated the highly significant enrichment of this category of receptor genes among outlier genomic regions (Figure 2B), in agreement with our functional prediction.
-Most Olfactory and Vomeronasal receptor outlier genes belong to OR class II and VR type 2 gene superfamilies, which can both be involved in odorant and pheromone recognition (Vargas-Barroso et al. 2017).
-Some Olfactory Receptors, all on chromosome 9, are among the 10 most differentiated ‘top’ outlier genes (Olfr906, Olfr907, Olfr908, Olfr914 and Olfr143), with Olfr906, Olfr907 and Olfr908 among the four most differentiated ones.
-Comparatively to Olfactory Receptors, Vomeronasal Receptors are slightly less differentiated but we identified four of them among the ‘top’ outlier genes: Vmn2r74, Vmn2r76, Vmn2r70 and Vmn2r12.
-This indicates that divergence of these categories of receptor genes concerns both differences in the number of receptors involved and the degree of differentiation affecting some of them.